Tundra orbit: Spacecraft using Tundra orbits

 Russia currently uses satellites in the Tundra orbit.
 The EKS (Edinaya Kosmicheskaya Sistema) or Kupol system, which is part of Russia's early warning satellite network, includes satellites that operate in Tundra orbits.
 These satellites are designed to detect and track ballistic missile launches and provide early warning of potential missile attacks.

 From 2000 to 2016, Sirius Satellite Radio, now part of Sirius XM Holdings, operated a constellation of three satellites in Tundra orbits for satellite radio.
 The RAAN and mean anomaly of each satellite were offset by 120° so that when one satellite moved out of position, another had passed perigee and was ready to take over.
 The constellation was developed to better reach consumers in far northern latitudes, reduce the impact of urban canyons and required only 130 repeaters compared to 800 for a geostationary system.
 After Sirius' merger with XM it changed the design and orbit of the FM-6 replacement satellite from a tundra to a geostationary one.
 This supplemented the already geostationary FM-5 (launched 2009), and in 2016 Sirius discontinued broadcasting from tundra orbits.
 The Sirius satellites were the only commercial satellites to use a Tundra orbit.

 The Japanese Quasi-Zenith Satellite System uses a geosynchronous orbit similar to a Tundra orbit, but with an inclination of only 43°.
 It includes four satellites following the same ground track.
 It was tested from 2010 and became fully operational in November 2018.

 Proposed systems

-The Tundra orbit has been considered for use by the ESA's Archimedes project, a broadcasting system proposed in the 1990s.
+The Tundra orbit was considered for use by the ESA's Archimedes project, a broadcasting system proposed in the 1990s.